 Skip tracing is a common tactic used in debt collection.
 If you hire a debt collection agency to seek payment from an unresponsive debtor, the agency may use skip tracing in hopes of finding the debtor.

-Debt-collection agencies have more time and skills to devote to locating such a debtor, whereas you likely have other work that takes priority.
+Debt collection agencies have more time and skills to devote to locating such a debtor while you likely have other work that takes priority.
 Additionally, detectives, private investigators, journalists, reporters and attorneys commonly use skip tracing.

-Tip: Skip-tracing tactics are commonly used by collection agencies to locate a debtor, but detectives, journalists and attorneys also use them to locate individuals.
+Skip tracing tactics are commonly used by collection agencies to locate a debtor but detectives, journalists and attorneys also use them to locate individuals.

 Should skip tracing prove necessary, it will typically proceed in the following order.